 |5||Extending EpiModel for original research projects; Individual consultations on participant projects|

-Course fee is $500 for the remote option.
+Course fee is $750.
 We offer a limited number of fee waivers for pre-doctoral students or for attendees from low income countries.
-These cover waiver of the registration fee only; travel and accommodation are still the responsibility of the fee waiver recipient.
+These cover waiver of the registration fee only.

 We encourage previous attendees with active modeling projects to apply to return for a refresher course.
 The EpiModel package has been significantly enhanced over the last few years.
 Returning students with active projects will have the opportunity to work with course instructors to address key challenges in the design of their network model code.